top of page

 RESEARCHER WORKBENCH ACCESS

 All grant recipients must register for a Researcher Workbench account after receiving a HARC grant if they do not already have one.
 Access is available to researchers from organizations with an institutional Data Use and Registration Agreement (DURA) in place.
 You can search or browse the list of registered institutions to confirm if your institution has a DURA in place and the data available to you based on Registered or Controlled Tier access.
-If your institution does not have a DURA, you may still apply for a Todos Juntos research grant.
+If your institution does not have a DURA, you may still apply for a Healthy Americas research grant.
+HARC will provide grant recipients whose institutions do not have a DURA access to the Researcher Workbench

 ABOUT THE ALL OF US RESEARCH PROGRAM

-The NIH All of Us Research Program is a historic effort to speed up health research discoveries, enabling new kinds of individualized health care.
-All of Us aims to include a million or more people living in the United States and its territories.
-The program aims to reflect the diversity of the United States and its territories and to include participants from communities that have been underrepresented in health research in the past.
-As of August 1, 2024, more than 565,000 participants have completed initial steps of the program.
-More than 91,000 participants identify as Hispanic or Latino—that’s 16%.
-By sharing their health information with us, All of Us participants are helping us build one of the largest, richest, and most diverse biomedical datasets of its kind.
+The National Institutes of Health's All of Us Research Program is a historic effort to collect and study data from one million or more people living in the United States and its territories.
+The goal of All of Us is to speed up health research discoveries, enabling new kinds of individualized health care.
+To make this possible, the program is building one of the world’s largest and most comprehensive databases for health research.
+As of August 20, 2025, more than 866,000 participants have consented to join the program.
+By sharing their health information with us, All of Us participants are helping us build one of the largest, richest, and most complete biomedical datasets of its kind.
 The Researcher Workbench stores health data from our diverse participant cohort.
-Researchers can use these data to conduct thousands of studies, accelerating health research and enabling individualized prevention, treatment, and care for all of us.
+Researchers can use these data to conduct thousands of studies, accelerating health research and enabling individualized prevention, treatment, and care for All of Us.

 ABOUT THE HEALTHY AMERICAS FOUNDATION

-The Healthy Americas Foundation (HAF) is grounded in the experience of the National Alliance for Hispanic Health, a network of community-based members that deliver quality health and human services to over 15 million persons annually and national members that provide services to over 100 million persons annually.
-HAF is innovating, incubating, and investing in communities.
-Our efforts foster community-driven efforts that improve the lives of individuals and families throughout the Americas.
-HAF efforts are grounded in and celebrate the role of culture; redefine health as not merely absence of illness; and nurture wellness in body, mind, and spirit.
+The Healthy Americas Foundation (HAF) fosters community-driven efforts that improve the lives of individuals and families throughout the Americas.
+HAF efforts are grounded in and celebrate the role of heritage; redefine health as not merely absence of illness; and nurture wellness in body, mind, and spirit.
 HAF focuses on three critical underpinnings to promote healthy Americas: collaboration with communities, supportive solutions, and international partnerships.